Steven-Grevera/ENC4265/manual.md

 *Figure 179: Image of a Mizuchi apparition in black and white from the front view.
 Image Taken By: Steven Grevera*

 The Mizuchi is a unique Apparition as it has no unique sound until it has found you, in which case it will scream at you in a woman’s shrieking voice.
-If you have light sources around you flickering and your heart beat is ringing out, this means that a Mizuchi is nearby.
+If you have light sources around you flickering and your heartbeat is ringing out, this means that a Mizuchi is nearby.
 You must get to cover to hide as they can both see and hear you under the right circumstances.

 ![image](https://github.com/user-attachments/assets/be051b73-2fd5-49f6-8371-c769cb7aac66)
-*Figure 180: Image of a Mizuchi apparition’s outline with the clairvoyance item activated Image Taken By: Steven Grevera*
+*Figure 180: Image of a Mizuchi apparition’s outline with the clairvoyance item activated.
+Image Taken By: Steven Grevera*